 International Vs Domestic Toll-free Numbers: Which one should I choose for my business?

-The first question you must ask yourself when you decide on the right toll-free number package is – which one is more beneficial for the growth of my business?
+The first question you must ask yourself when you decide on the right toll-free number for your business is – which one is more beneficial for the growth?
 Then, you need to pinpoint the demographics of the company and analyze in what regions your customers are located.

 Now, if your business spans international borders, the go-to option is definitely an international toll-free number.
-Moreover, if your clients are spread out in multiple countries, you might need to invest in more than one 1800 numbers.
+Moreover, if your clients are spread out in multiple countries, you might need to invest in more than one 1800 toll-free number.